TCNJ-ECE-IMPL/mxnet_tools/plot_progress/README.md

 ```
 ### Legend Position

 Plot legend will be placed in one of 9 locations corresponding to the input supplied for the "-k" argument: "C" for Center, "N" for North, and so on.
+This assures that the legend does not overlap any part of either graph.

 # Plot Example
 ![Example Figure](plot_progress_fig.png)